Head to the World Gourmet Summit in Singapore for a celebration of fine cuisine, excellent wines and wonderful dining experiences.

 CUT by Wolfgang Puck

-CUT is also recognised for its amazing handcrafted cocktails, particularly the whiskey-based mixes like Smoke & Mirrors (Lapsang Souchon infused single malt with Drambuie and Marasca).
+CUT is also recognised for its amazing hand-crafted cocktails, particularly the whisky-based mixes like Smoke & Mirrors (Lapsang Souchon infused single-malt with Drambuie and Marasca).

 Bread Street Kitchen

-The brainchild behind Bread Street Kitchen needs no introduction; restaurateur, chef, and world-famous TV personality (who can ever forget his colourful vocabulary?)
-Gordon Ramsay owns this casual dining spot.
+The brainchild behind Bread Street Kitchen needs no introduction; restaurateur, chef, and world-famous TV personality Gordon Ramsay owns this casual dining spot.

-Aside from traditional bites like fish and chips and shepherd's pie with braised lamb, you'll find regionally-inspired items like tamarind spiced chicken wings and spicy tuna tartar with chilli, garlic, sesame oil, and wonton crisps.
+Aside from traditional bites like fish and chips and shepherd's pie with braised lamb, you'll find regionally inspired items like tamarind spiced chicken wings and spicy tuna tartar with chilli, garlic, sesame oil, and wanton crisps.

-As the first Singaporean to be awarded a scholarship from the Miele Guide (an independent annual guide to Asia's finest restaurant), chef Malcolm Lee sharpened his cooking skills at the At-Sunrice Globalchef Academy – one of the top culinary schools.
+As the first Singaporean to be awarded a scholarship from the Miele Guide (an independent annual guide to Asia's finest restaurant), chef Malcolm Lee sharpened his cooking skills at the At-Sunrice Globalchef Academy, one of the top culinary schools in the world.

-He opened Candlenut, a modern Peranakan (Straits Chinese) restaurant that serves up authentic Nonya plates.
+He opened Candlenut, a modern Peranakan (Straits-born people of Chinese and Malay/Indonesian heritage) restaurant that serves up authentic nonya plates.

-The sophisticated restaurant features menu highlights such as grilled spice-marinated chicken satay (grilled skewered meat) with homemade peanut sauce, charcoal grilled red snapper fillet with dried shrimp sambal (Asian chilli paste), and buah keluak (black nut from Indonesia) ice cream served with salted caramel and warm chocolate espuma.
+The sophisticated restaurant features menu highlights such as grilled spice-marinated chicken satay (grilled skewered meat) with homemade peanut sauce, charcoal grilled red snapper fillet with dried shrimp sambal (spicy chilli paste), and buah keluak (black nut indigenous to Southeast Asia) ice cream served with salted caramel and warm chocolate espuma.

 Big fan of kitchen experiments and molecular gastronomy?
-Helmed by talented (self-taught, mind you) chef-owner Han Li Guang, the award-winning Restaurant Labyrinth is all about offering unique fusion dishes that represent the local food culture.
-With innovative creations like bak chor mee (minced meat and noodles, crafted using Hokkaido scallop, squid, and dried anchovies here) and chilli crab ice cream topped with bits of soft shell crab, it really is Modern Singapore cuisine at its best.
+Helmed by talented (and self-taught, mind you) chef-owner Han Li Guang, the award-winning Restaurant Labyrinth is all about offering unique fusion dishes that represent the local food culture.
+With innovative creations like bak chor mee (minced meat and noodles, crafted using Hokkaido scallop, squid, and dried anchovies here) and chilli crab ice cream topped with bits of soft shell crab, it really is modern Singapore cuisine at its best.

 The intriguing culinary concept places the spotlight on a range of botanicals, from roots to vines and herbs so that you as a diner can appreciate these oft-sidelined ingredients just as much as main proteins and other food groups (which do also show up on the plate here at Corner House).

-Try creations such as the cuttlefish with chorizo de iberico, harissa, lemon, fennel, and yellow mustard seed, as well as the dessert "My Kaya (coconut jam) Toast" – chef Jason's reinterpretation of the popular Singaporean breakfast item, which consists of pandan, coconut, gula melaka (palm sugar), muscovado sable, and pineapple.
+Try creations such as the New Zealand blue cod with crispy scales, as well as the dessert "My Interpretation of Kaya (a traditional jam made from coconut and eggs) Toast"—chef Jason's reinterpretation of the popular Singaporean breakfast item, which consists of pandan, coconut, gula melaka (palm sugar), muscovado sable, and pineapple.

 French chef Julien Royer of the famous, multi award-winning fine dining establishment JAAN left in 2015 to set up his own venture with The Lo and Behold Group (The White Rabbit, OverEasy, The Black Swan).